tugot17/RGB-Infrared-Classification/README.md

 docker exec -it rgb-infared-classificaton bash
 ```

-where `data-science-project` is the contrainer name
+where `rgb-infared-classificaton` is the contrainer name

 ## Authors
 * [Piotr Mazurek](https://github.com/tugot17)